Testing

 • make test-gui-visual-regression captures desktop, tablet, and narrow/mobile-class screenshots on Linux hosts; make test-gui-visual-regression-emulate runs the same visual matrix through the builder image on macOS.

-• scripts/release_validate.sh is used in CI after the full matrix build to verify all CLI and GUI artifacts, Linux .deb packages, package-manager manifests, and install.sh.
+• scripts/release_validate.sh is used in CI after the full matrix build to verify all CLI and GUI artifacts, Linux .deb packages, the Windows GUI .msi, package-manager manifests, and install.sh.
+Linux aggregation explicitly defers MSI payload extraction to the paired Windows published-release verifier.

 • make verify-branch-protection checks that GitHub branch protection still matches the active Rust-native required checks.